Community Response Fund – COVID-19

 HOW TO GET INVOLVED

 The generosity of hundreds of supporters–including individuals, families, part-timers, full-timers, businesses, and foundations–are making grants from the Community Response Fund possible.
 Thank you to all!
 See the full list of supporters »

 Our sincere thanks goes to Summit County for its $1 million grant, Katz Amsterdam Charitable Trust and Vail Resorts for granting $200,000, and the COVID-19 Racial Equity and Inclusion Grant of $50,000 from the Utah State Legislature and the Department of Heritage & Arts/Division of Multicultural Affairs.
 And, very special thanks to the donors who have provided matching funds: Woodward Play It Forward Fund, Park City Rotary Club, Berkshire Hathaway Home Services, Promontory Foundation, Jacquelyn and Gregory Zehner Foundation, High West Distillery, Bleil Family Fund, Brian and Kirsten Shirken, and Leadership Park City.

 Who are the grantees thus far?
-The following unrestricted grants have been made thus far from the Community Response Fund to help support programs and activities for which the grantees have an increased demand during the urgent phase of the pandemic, and to support local nonprofits to stay afloat as we stabilize and eventually recover from COVID-19.
+Dozens of unrestricted grants have been made thus far from the Community Response Fund to help support programs and activities for which the grantees have an increased demand during the urgent phase of the pandemic, and to support local nonprofits to stay afloat as we stabilize and eventually recover from COVID-19.
 More grants will be made as emerging needs and opportunities are identified.
 See the current list of grantees »

 Should I give to this Fund instead of making other donations to nonprofits?
 This Fund was not created to be the only way to get needed resources into the community, but to help channel resources that will have the highest impact into the community, and to help facilitate coordination among entities.